-Emergency Dentistry – Billerica, MA
+Emergency Dentist — Billerica, MA

-Fast & Pain-Relieving
+Fast & Pain-Relieving Emergency Dentistry

-Why Choose Grateful Dentists for Emergency Dentistry?
+Why Choose Grateful Dentists for Emergency Dental Care?

-of All Ages
+- Treating Patients of All Ages

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

 The first step you should always take if you find yourself in the midst of a dental emergency is to contact our dental office.
 If it happens outside of our hours, just follow the voicemail instructions to reach our on-call dentist.
 To help you find some relief until you’re able to reach our dental office, we’ve also included some helpful tips on how to deal with the most common dental emergencies below.